-Yes, tracking and reporting on the performance of your content marketing efforts isn’t necessarily creative or sexy, but it’s critical.
-And whether you are an in-house content team or an agency helping clients generate great content, content analytics are your guide for determining what’s working and what’s not, and informing your future strategy and planning efforts.
+Whether you are an in-house content team or an agency helping clients generate great content, content analytics is your guide for determining what’s working and what’s not.
+Analytics also informs your future strategy and planning efforts.

-To optimize the process and take advantage of automation, you’ll need the right technology tools, such as those found in content marketing software.
-But what kind of reports will provide the most meaningful information?
+To optimize the process and take advantage of automation, you’ll need the right technology tools, such as those in content marketing software.
+Using Divvy’s platform allows you to generate templates for fast reporting, standardizing the format and the type of information your reports include.

 - Increase website traffic